Outdoor Education Program

 8th Grade: Noah's Ark Adventure Trip (noahsark.com)

-The eighth grade trip is a six-day adventure experience August 19-25, 2014 at Noah's Ark Adventure camp near Central Colorado.
+The eighth grade trip is a six-day adventure experience in August at Noah's Ark Adventure camp near Central Colorado.
 This trip offers our students an exciting rafting, hiking and camping adventure in the Colorado Rocky Mountains.
 This is the final Ecolink experience for HSES students and draws upon all the skills and understandings developed throughout previous Ecolink/Outdoor Education trips.